Saturday, December 19, 2020

 在外不曾辄教人,内里声声不遣出。

-On the outside, he has never taught anyone;
+On the outside, she has never taught anyone;

 From within, the sounds have never been sent out.